 The Crusader's Misadventures

-Unsure of whether they would receive payment, the crusaders decided to sack the city.
-The Western clergy reassured the crusaders that their cause was just, even though Constantinople was a Christian city.
-The crusaders burned large portions of the city, destroyed the library of Constantinople, looted and violated churches and monasteries, and raped, murdered and robbed the general populace.
+Unsure of whether they would receive payment, the crusaders decided to sack Constantinople even though it was a Christian city.
+The crusaders burned large portions of the city, destroyed the library of Constantinople, looted and violated churches and monasteries and raped, murdered and robbed the general populace.

 After this, the crusaders gave up their campaign to re-take Jerusalem and returned home.
 Pope Innocent III allowed the crusaders back into the church and accepted some of the ill-gotten spoils from the sack of Constantinople.
-This crusade intensified the schism between the eastern and western churches and resulted in Christians killing Christians and caused the death of thousands of innocent people.
-It’s hard to understand how the leaders of the crusade could believe their murderous rampage had any Christian justification.
+This crusade intensified the schism between the eastern and western church and caused the death of thousands of innocent people.

 Pope Innocent III: He initiated the idea of the Fourth Crusade and called upon kings and noblemen to enlist in the cause.